 Are you ready to discover some of Aotearoa New Zealand’s best-kept secrets?
 This year we’re putting a spotlight on some of our understated underbirds.
 Look for the underbird icon, use the underbird search filter, and most importantly of all - make sure to include an underbird in your top-five votes!

 How the winner is decided

-In each of these rounds the bird with the lowest number of votes is eliminated and the next ranked choice of those who voted for that bird are added to the totals of the remaining birds.
+The number 1 votes cast are tallied in a first round of counting.
+If no bird has more than half of the number 1 votes, the bird with the least number 1 votes is eliminated and next choice of people who voted for that bird are given to the remaining birds.

 This process continues until one bird has a majority of votes and is crowned Te Manu Rongonui o te Tau - Bird of the Year.